Want to drive employee engagement? Your first step should be to establish an employee recognition and rewards program.

 The benefits of collaboration include increased camaraderie and engagement, more productive meetings, healthier employees, and more.

-To encourage collaboration, grant employees the opportunity to pool their points and go in on big rewards together, like snack delivery or in-office massages.
+To encourage collaboration, grant employees the opportunity to pool their rewards points and go in on big rewards together, like snack delivery or in-office massages.
 Then, watch the team culture strengthen as they strive to succeed together.

-Expand your rewards program to boost your culture with behavior bonuses.
+Expand your rewards program to boost your culture with incentives.
 Because bonuses go beyond recognizing work well done.
 They clearly communicate other behaviors that matter to your organization.

 These can include participation in wellness programs, sharing job postings, and using public transportation instead of driving to work.